- Adapting to Web Standards: CSS and Ajax for Big Sites

 - Help us to act in alignment and make value-based decisions

-- Encourage us to respond to customers instead of react to the marketplace.
+- Encourage us to respond to customers instead of reacting to the marketplace.

-- Attract customers who want to support buseneisses that refelct or represent their values
+- Attract customers who want to support businesses that reflect or represent their values

 - Build brand loyalty and give customers a story to tell.

-- Help us to stay motivated and continue to do work we're proud of.
+- Help us to stay motivated and continue to do the work we're proud of.